lizzieinvancouver/ospree/analyses/misc/datacheck/README_datacheck.txt

 New groups assigned (see datacheck_assign.csv, round 2), and each group has two SEPARATE groupings of data to review.
 Please review the set under round 2 for your team and separately analyze set 2.

+Columns to fill in:
+other.figs.toenter -- when you compare it to the paper, does all relevant data look to be entered from all figures? alldata.entered	-- when you compare it to the paper, does all relevant data look to be entered?
+That is, do the row numbers seem about right for what you see? dataconverts.correctly	-- compare the data across cleaning files and see if things look about right (see sample datacheckup_emw.R) other.notes -- any other notes

 See also issues:
 # 355 Check up for the new data